jaumet/Area/area-drupal/README.txt

 3. Enable the Area module by navigating to: administer > modules

+4. Set permissions for area use administer > User management > Permissions

-4. Configure teh Area module in administer > Site configuration > Area settings
+5. Configure teh Area module in administer > Site configuration > Area settings

-5. (optional) Acticate and configure the Area block in administer > Site building > Blocks
+6. (optional) Acticate and configure the Area block in administer > Site building > Blocks